EnchantedOrange/Orangebot-node/README.md

 - `commandPrefix` is the prefix that users should type before commands,
 - `admins` are users who can execute sensitive commands (usually there must be only your account),
 - `forbiddenWords` are RegExps that describe words that you don't want the bot to say,
-- `wordsToDetect` are RegExps that describe words that, when appearing in a chat, cause the bot to play a notification sound.
+- `wordsToDetect` are RegExps that describe words that, when appearing in a chat, cause the bot to play a notification sound,
+- `blacklist` is object with channels as keys and arrays of users you dont want the bot to react to in a channel as values.

 For more information about RegExp, visit [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).